jrddp/vscode-tagsurfer/README.md

 - If there is no bracket or tag under the cursor, it will use the bracket at the end of the line.
 This allows, for example, jumping to the end of a function while hovering over its name.
 - If you have a full line selected, it will also jump as if you were hovering over the end of the line.
 This allows you to very easily select entire functions.

+### Insert Self-Closing Tag

+Inserts a self-closing tag at the cursor position.

 ## Configuration